 Wednesday, April 30, 2014

-Poet Arielle Greenberg's son Day dies 31 weeks into her pregnancy.
-At which point, she makes a whole bunch of choices that not many women would make, so she can emerge from stillbirth not completely broken.
-And . . . it works.
+Poet Arielle Greenberg’s son Day dies 31 weeks into her pregnancy.
+So she makes some choices so she can emerge from stillbirth not completely broken.
+And … it works.

 Wednesday, April 16, 2014